Who's the best guitarist on this classic Elvis Presley song?

 Enjoy yet another Mystery Train Challenge and great cover of this classic Rockabilly tune.

-If you're ready for some some cool rockabilly sounds, coupled with the lightening fast fingers of Brian Setzer, then grab some glue, some nails and tighten down everything in the immediate area.
+If you're ready for some some cool rockabilly sounds, coupled with the lightening fast fingers of Brian Setzer, then grab some nails and glue, then tighten down everything in the immediate area.

 Brian gives the crowd in Japan something to get excited about.
 A great performance.